kchimbodza/fraud-detection-k8s/README.md

-# fraud-detection-k8s
+# fintech-fraud-detection

-A Kubernetes demo using a financial transaction processor that flags suspicious amounts above the FINTRAC $10,000 CAD reporting threshold.
-Built to demonstrate core Kubernetes concepts on a self-hosted 3-node k3s cluster running on KVM/QEMU virtual machines.
+A financial transaction processor that flags suspicious amounts above the FINTRAC $10,000 CAD reporting threshold, deployed on a self-hosted 3-node Kubernetes cluster running on KVM/QEMU virtual machines.

 ## What This Demonstrates